ivanmoskalev/xn/README.md

-# xn
+# dear

-xn is a (slowly) growing collection of Swift libraries for macOS and iOS, released into the public domain.
+dear is a (slowly) growing collection of Swift libraries for macOS and iOS, released into the public domain.

 ## Philosophy